-Would you like to add an entrepreneurial skillset to your creative degree?
-The business, marketing and organizational skills developed through the arts entrepreneurship certificate can provide an administrative enhancement, moving your creative background toward a sustainable career.
+Would you like to add an entrepreneurial skill set to your creative degree?
+The business, marketing and organizational skills you develop here can provide an administrative enhancement, moving your creative background toward a sustainable career.

 Arts entrepreneurship is an emerging transdisciplinary field that harnesses the skills and mindset of the entrepreneur to empower artists to create work that is meaningful, sustainable and oriented to community and market need.
 Students across art, dance, design, film, music and theatre disciplines benefit from the business, marketing and organizational skills offered by certificate courses as applied specifically to and within the arts.

 All students are required to meet general university admission requirements:

 ASU has many financial aid options.
 Almost everyone, regardless of income, can qualify for some form of financial aid.
 In fact, more than 70 percent of all ASU students receive some form of financial assistance every year.

 The undergraduate certificate in arts entrepreneurship consists of 15 credits including nine credit hours of required courses.
 Of the remaining credits, three credits must be taken from each category of electives shown below: arts business; and arts policy, community, or socially engaged arts.
 A grade of "C" or better is required in all courses.

 HDA 252 Foundations of Arts Entrepreneurship (3)